GoogleContainerTools/kpt-functions-catalog/functions/go/template/README.md

 <!--mdtogo:Long-->

 Explain the function config and behavior for this function in detail.
-If the function supports both ConfigMap and CRD as function config, both should be documented.

-It is recommended to not shown kpt CLI or Kptfile here.
+To decouple the function orchestrator (i.e. kpt) from the function, it's recommended to not show the kpt CLI or custom resources like the Kptfile.

 [//]: <> (Note: The content between `<!--mdtogo:Long-->` and the following `<!--mdtogo-->` will be used as the long description for the command.)